2004 Challenge Bell

-The 2004 Challenge Bell was a tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 2004 WTA Tour.
+The 2004 Challenge Bell was a women's tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 2004 WTA Tour.
 It was the 12th edition of the Challenge Bell, and was held from November 1 through November 7, 2004.
-Martina Suchá won the singles title.
+Unseeded Martina Suchá won the singles title.